MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-dynamic-m.md

     1. Select the EventType slicer.
     1. In the **Visualizations** pane, select **Format**, expand **Selection controls**, and turn on the **Show "Select all" option** setting.
 The event type slicer shows the select all option at the top of the list.

-1. Modify the KQL query, setting the parameter type to dynamic and changing the `where` condition to check for the *__SelectAll__* value or the list of parameter values.
+1. Modify the KQL function, setting the parameter type to dynamic and changing the `where` condition to check for the *__SelectAll__* value or the list of parameter values.

     ```kusto
     .create-or-alter function EventsByStates (EventTypeParam:dynamic)